dnd-kit/docs/guides/accessibility.md

 ### Screen reader instructions

-In order to users know how to interact with draggable items using only the keyboard, it's important to provide information to the user that their focus is currently on a draggable item, along with clear instruction  on how to pick up a a draggable item, how to move it, how to drop it and how to cancel the operation.
+In order to let users know how to interact with draggable items using only the keyboard, it's important to provide information to the user that their focus is currently on a draggable item, along with clear instruction  on how to pick up a a draggable item, how to move it, how to drop it and how to cancel the operation.

 #### Role